Rizalnendian/Rizalnendian/README.md

 <img align="center" src="https://zane-nostalgia.kiyo-n-zane.com/scenes/beats/api?height=200&width=2000" />
 ###
 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&vCenter=true&width=435&lines=WELCOME!;My+name+is+Rizal+Nendian+Rezkita;You+can+call+me+%22Zal%22;I'm+from+Indonesia;I'm+a+student+of+Information+Systems+at+Universitas+Terbuka;Currently+studying+and+hoping+to+pursue+a+career+in+IT;I'm+primarily+a+graphic+designer+specializing+in+jersey+design+and+social+media+marketing" alt="Typing SVG" /></a>

 <h2 data-importer="text" align="left">About me</h2>

 ###

+<p data-importer="text" align="left">My name is Rizal Nendian Rezkita, you can call me "Zal," and I'm from Indonesia.
+I'm a student of Information Systems at Universitas Terbuka, currently studying and hoping to pursue a career in IT.
+I'm primarily a graphic designer specializing in jersey design and social media marketing.</p>

+###

 <h2 data-importer="text" align="left">Programming language</h2>